The

 M: What is beautiful?
 Whatever is perceived blissfully is beautiful.
 Bliss is the essence of beauty.

-Sat-Chit-Ananda.
+Q: You speak of Sat-Chit-Ananda.
 That I am is obvious.
 That I know is obvious.
 That I am happy is not at all obvious.
 Where has my happiness gone?

 M: Be fully aware of your own being and you will be in bliss consciously.
 Because you take your mind off yourself and make it dwell on what you are not, you lose your sense of well-being, of being well.” (p.91)